Spatiotemporal Differences of COVID-19 Infection among Healthcare Workers and Patients in China from January to March 2020: Study Area and Data Sources

 \subsubsection{Data Sources}

-The data used in this study were divided into two categories: Confirmed Patient Inventory and healthcare workers confirmed information.
-Confirmed Patient Inventory was mainly obtained from the National Health Commission of the People's Republic of China (http://www.nhc.gov.cn/) and spanned the period from January 15, 2020, to June 28, 2020.
-The confirmed information on healthcare workers was obtained mainly from the Chinese Red Cross Foundation (https://www.crcf.org.cn/).
-The Chinese Red Cross Foundation distributes relief funds to every confirmed healthcare worker.
+The data used in this study were divided into two categories: \emph{Patient Infection Table} and healthcare worker’s infection information.
+The \emph{Patient Infection Table} was mainly obtained from the National Health Commission of the People's Republic of China (http://www.nhc.gov.cn/xcs/yqtb/list\_gzbd.shtml) and spanned from January 15, 2020, to June 28, 2020.
+The confirmed information on healthcare workers was obtained mainly from the Chinese Red Cross Foundation (https://www.crcf.org.cn/article/20672).
+The Chinese Red Cross Foundation distributes relief funds to every healthcare worker with a confirmed case.
 As of July 31, 2020, 81 batches of confirmed healthcare workers had received foundation assistance.
-We first used Python language and web crawler technology to obtain 3,741 reports on confirmed healthcare workers from Chinese Red Cross Foundation and then the Baidu API for address matching.
-After matching their address, details of the province, city, and county of each confirmed healthcare worker were obtained.
+We first used Python language and web crawler technology to obtain 3,741 reports on confirmed healthcare workers from the Chinese Red Cross Foundation and later used the Baidu API for address matching.
+After matching their address, details of the city, province, and county of each healthcare worker with a confirmed case were obtained.
 The data format is shown in Table 1.
 Each record shows the confirmed time, province, city, and county of each confirmed healthcare worker.